 - Effective video production techniques

 - Use of relevant software

 - Working productively as part of a film crew

 - Appealing to a specific audience

-- · Film analysis techniques
+- Film analysis techniques

-- · Concerns about media influence.
+- Concerns about media influence.

-Photography In Year 10 photography students will consolidate their understanding of digital photography.
+Photography In Year 10 photography students will consolidate their understanding of digital photography using DSLR cameras.
 Students use inquiry-based learning to develop a folio of photographic works for exhibition.
-This involves an exploration of digital editing, including Adobe Photoshop and Lightroom.
+The focus on photography investigates studio lighting and creative photography.
+Students also explore digital editing, including Adobe Photoshop and Lightroom.
 Students will explore virtual and physical exhibition spaces to inform their own virtual exhibition.
 Students learn how themes and ideas are communicated through the works of photographers from a variety of times and cultures.
-Studio Art Students will develop their expressive capacity by expanding their skills, techniques and processes using a range of materials in a visual diary as well as creating final presentations.
+Studio Art Students will develop their expressive capacity by expanding their skills, techniques and processes using a range of materials in a visual diary, as well as creating final presentations.
 The unit explores a range of starting points for artwork including observation, imagination and visual reference.
 The work of historical and contemporary artists will be researched as part of the creative process in which students work towards developing an individual style.
 The emphasis will be on practical studio work.
 It will be valuable preparation for VCE Art and Exhibiting.
-Visual Communication and Design In this unit of students learn how visual communication is used across various fields of practice to design messages, objects, environments and interactive experiences.
+Visual Communication and Design In this unit students learn how visual communication is used across various fields of practice to design messages, objects, environments and interactive experiences.
 Students will become familiar with the concept of the brief and the design process.
 They explore the language of visual literacy and develop skills in two and three dimensional drawing, design and communicating information.
-They use the elements and principles of design and incorporate the use of ICT in the research and production of their folios.
+They use the elements and principles of design, and incorporate the use of ICT in the research and production of their folios.
 Areas covered may include product/ furniture design, packaging design, architecture, set design, video game design, user experience (UX), web design, advertising/branding, information design, jewellery and fashion design.
 These subjects give students the skills to support art, folio and idea development in many VCE and VET subjects including: Art Making and Exhibiting and Visual Communication and Design subjects.

 Electives - The Arts (Performing) Theatre Styles In Year 10 Theatre Styles, students explore a range of theatrical styles; interpreting and presenting work through acting, direction and design to an audience.
 They engage in practical workshops with a focus on collaborative learning.
-Students improvise with the elements of drama and narrative structure, developing ideas and exploring subtext to shape devised and scripted theatre.
+Students improvise with the elements of drama and narrative structure, developing ideas and exploring subtext, to shape devised and scripted theatre.
 Students apply expressive skills to create characters, with clear dramatic intention.
 They engage in research and design, making deliberate artistic choices.
-Students analyse the elements of drama and performance styles, evaluating meaning and aesthetic effect in Theatre.
+Students analyse the elements of drama and performance styles, evaluating meaning and aesthetic effect in theatre.
 This is an ideal course for students who are considering studying Theatre Studies at the VCE level.
 Music: Composition and Performance In Year 10, music students draw on previous and new experiences in listening, analysis, composition, and performance.
-In addition, students will develop skills and knowledge that allow them to compose and perform in a wide variety of musical genres, including Pop/Rock, Jazz and Classical.
-In the first term of the elective, students will study composition.
-Students will learn the skills necessary to compose music through the listening, analysis, and performance of well-known contemporary songs.
-They will then workshop, practice, refine and perform their own composed music to a live audience.
-In the second term students will go on to study performance.
-Students will analyse the performance conventions of a range of styles.
-They will then practice, refine, and develop the skills needed to realise the conventions in their own performance.
-Students enrolling in the senior music electives should enrol in the school instrumental program on a chosen instrument.
+Within this Songwriting unit, students work in small groups to write their own song.
+They focus on developing their understanding of form, compositional skills, their ability to read and write sheet music while working effectively with their peers in small ensembles.
+In the Like a Version unit, Students develop analysis and listening skills that allow them to compose and perform in a wide variety of musical genres.